pucheng-tan/WordFlow-wiki/Requirements/Non-Functional-Requirements.md

 - Should Have
   - There should be documentation for the super-administrative user on assigning and unassigning Classrooms to administrative users and the effects of doing so
+  - There should be a warning displayed when a Super-Admin user attempts to elevate another user in their School to the Super-Admin level.

 - Could Have
   - There would be documentation for the super-administrative user on removing users from Schools and the effects of doing so as well as creating custom typing challenge content